Constructive Ackermann's interpretation: Remarks and Questions

 Classically, the negation of the axiom of Infinity proves $V=\Fin$.
-We do not know this is possible constructively.
+We do not know whether this is possible constructively.
 Instead, we postulate $V=\Fin$ as an axiom.
-It is natural to ask the negation of Infinity proves $V=\Fin$.
-Since $\mathbb{T}$ is an extension of Tharp's quasi-intuitionistic set theory \cite{Tharp1971}, and it contains the principle $\mathsf{Ord\mhyphen Im}$ that states every set is an image of an ordinal.
-Since $V=\Fin$ proves $\mathsf{Ord\mhyphen Im}$, we may also ask the question whether we can make an implication under $\mathsf{Ord\mhyphen Im}$: \begin{question} Does the negation of the axiom of Infinity prove $V=\Fin$?
+It is natural to ask whether the negation of Infinity proves $V=\Fin$.
+Since $\mathbb{T}$ is an extension of Tharp's quasi-intuitionistic set theory \cite{Tharp1971} without the axiom of Infinity, and it contains the principle $\mathsf{Ord\mhyphen Im}$ that states every set is an image of an ordinal.
+Since $V=\Fin$ proves $\mathsf{Ord\mhyphen Im}$, we may also ask the question whether we can obtain an implication under $\mathsf{Ord\mhyphen Im}$: \begin{question} Does the negation of the axiom of Infinity prove $V=\Fin$?
 Can we prove it with $\mathsf{Ord\mhyphen Im}$? \end{question}

 We gave a bi-interpretation between $\IE_n$ and $\SIE_n$, which are subtheories of $\mathsf{HA}$ and $\mathbb{T}$ respectively.
 Unfortunately, we do not know the set-theoretic counterpart of constructive $\mathsf{I\Delta_0+Exp}$.
 Pettigrew \cite{Pettigrew2008} characterized the set-theoretic equivalent of $\mathsf{I\Delta_0+Exp}$, which is derived from Mayberry's set theory called $\mathsf{EA}$.
 Unfortunately, the auther does not know how to characterize the constructive counterpart of Pettigrew's set theory, hence the following question is still open: \begin{question} Can we identify a constructive set theory that is bi-interpretable with constructive $\mathsf{I\Delta_0+Exp}$? \end{question}